 - Most of the entry-level positions are contract positions.

 - Healthcare tech—which is similar to but different from healthcare—is the industry vertical with the highest concentration of privacy job openings.
 Healthcare tech companies distribute or aggregate healthcare data, which is the most private of data.

 An example of the healthcare tech field, said Coseglia, is a company like oncology research aggregator Flatiron.
 Flatiron gathers oncology or clinical trial data, repurposes it, and sells it back to doctors.
 As opposed to a healthcare provider like a hospital, healthcare technology companies like Flatiron have a technology that aggregates information–in this case based on the pursuit of curing and treating cancer.
 These companies make products from information.
 They need data privacy professionals to guide the business in conversations about the compliance of products they develop.

-- Successful candidates in the job market are the ones who have received advanced certification or training, such as Cleveland-Marshall’s MLS program.
+- Successful candidates in the job market are the ones who have received advanced certification or training, such as CSU College of Law’s MLS program.

 - Of the positions Coseglia’s firm has placed in 2021, 75% are remote.
 This means, Coseglia said, that companies will see more qualified candidates for jobs and positions fill more quickly.
 For candidates, this means more jobs are available to job seekers.
 “You no longer need to be tied to finding a job in Cleveland, Ohio,” he said.
 “You can look into jobs all over the country.
 If you’re a candidate and you’re not expanding your outreach to the national level and looking for remote positions, you’re limiting what’s available to you.”

 CSU College of Law’s Master of Legal Studies Program